Milos: Full-Day Catamaran Cruise to Poliegos and Kleftiko

 The Onboard Meal & Surprises

 After a couple of hours of swimming and exploring, a curated Greek lunch is served on deck.
-Guests rave about the quality—fresh seafood, tender meats, and vegetarian options are all available, with special requests well catered to.
+Guests love the quality—fresh seafood, tender meats, and vegetarian options are all available, with special requests well catered to.
 One reviewer mentions, “The food was fantastic, especially the seafood pasta and Kleftiko pork.
 It really was a feast.”

 The crew often surprises guests with extras—perhaps a local wine, fruit, or a sweet treat—adding to the warm, communal vibe.
 The food, combined with the laid-back atmosphere, makes the day feel leisurely and indulgent.